 - Used by many organizations to promote melanoma awareness and the importance of prevention and early detection such as Canadian Cancer Society, Canadian Dermatology Association, Mayo Clinic Health System, Union of International Cancer Control

 - Added to the grade 7-9 eBook Canadian Curriculum by Nelson Education

 - Credited for saving lives through numerous first hand testimonials

-We’d like to extend our heartfelt thanks to all of our film participants for their openness and generosity in sharing their stories with us.
-This latest project absolutely could not have happened without them.
-We’ve been touched and inspired by their strength, grace and sense of humor in facing this terrible disease and are so happy that they are now part of the DCMF family.
+We would like to extend our heartfelt thanks to all of our film participants for their openness and generosity in sharing their stories with us.
+Dear 16 Year Old Me could not have happened without them.
+We have been touched and inspired by their strength, grace and sense of humor in facing this terrible disease and are so happy that they are now part of the DCMF family.